eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 The registration provides in return an implementation of one of the `Plugin`, `ObservablePlugin` or `PoolPlugin` interfaces depending on the type of target plugin.

+{{% alert note %}}
+A plugin is identified by a unique name in the system so that it can be retrieved at any time from the smart card service.
+{{% /alert %}}

 {{< code lang="java" >}}
 // Here is for example the registration of the PC/SC plugin Plugin plugin = smartCardService.registerPlugin(PcscPluginFactoryBuilder.builder().build());